This section provides information about bait, and how to rig bait, for striped bass fishing.

 To find out about Sand Eels, follow this link: Sand Eels

-New on the fishing scene are synthetic baits from Fishbites and Berkley, that slowly ooze bait odor into the water.
+New on the fishing scene are artificial baits from Berkley and Fishbites.
+These are scented soft plastic baits that slowly ooze bait odor into the water.
 They come in various flavors such as clam, blood worms, and others.
-Berkley Gulp synthetic bloodworms are shown in the picture on the right.
+Berkley Gulp artificial bloodworms are shown in the picture on the right.
 Very good results are reported by users of these baits.
 John used the Berkley Gulp bloodworms fishing for kingfish, and was catching double headers.
 My friend, Mike, has had good success using the Berkley Gulp clams for stripers.

 A bit of caution: when done fishing don't leave them on your hook.
 They dry and harden like rock.

-To find out more about synthetic bait follow this link: Synthetic Bait
+To find out more about artificial bait follow this link: Artificial Bait

 Use this link to find out about fishing for striped bass with live bait.